tlan2/dataStructuresAlgorithmsConcepts/README.md

 * [Acknowledgements](#acknowledgements)

 ## About the Project
 In order to enhance my coding skills and perform well in technical interviews, as per recommendation by *Cracking the Coding Interview* Author Gayle McDowell (pgs.
-60-61), I am coding all listed concepts in the table above from scratch.
+60-61), I am reviewing and coding all listed concepts in the table above from scratch.

 ## Built With
 * [JavaScript (Wikipedia)](https://en.wikipedia.org/wiki/JavaScript)